Submissions

 What question did you ask in your experiment?
 Why is it interesting?
 The introduction summarizes the relevant literature so that the reader will understand why you were interested in the question you asked.
 One to four paragraphs should be enough.
 End with a sentence explaining the specific question you asked in this experiment.

 1. How did you answer this question?
 There should be enough information here to allow another scientist to repeat your experiment.
-Look at other papers that have been published in your field to get some idea of what is included in this section.
+Look at other papers that have been published in your field to get some ideas of what is included in this section.

-2. If you had a complicated protocol, it may helpful to include a diagram, table, or flowchart to explain the methods you used.
+2. If you had a complicated protocol, it may be helpful to include a diagram, table, or flowchart to explain the methods you used.

 3. Do not put results in this section.
-You may, however, include preliminary results that were used to design the main experiment that you are reporting on. ("In a preliminary study, I observed the owls for one week and found that 73 % of their locomotor activity occurred during the night, and so I conducted all subsequent experiments between 11 pm and 6 am.")
-Mention relevant ethical considerations.
-If you used human subjects, did they consent to participate?
-If you used animals, what measures did you take to minimize pain?
+You may, however, include preliminary results that were used to design the main experiment that you are reporting on. ("In a preliminary study, I observed the owls for one week and found that 73 % of their locomotor activity occurred during the night, and so I conducted all subsequent experiments between 11 pm and 6 am.").

 FINDINGS